 TAIWANfest – Dialogues with Asia Series

 From its humble beginnings as the Music Night of Taiwanese Composers in 1990, TAIWANfest has grown to be the largest English/Mandarin bilingual cultural festival in all of Canada, and the largest event outside the island nation to bear the name “Taiwan”.
-The annual summer event takes place in downtown Toronto and Vancouver, attracting over 350,000 visitors.
+The annual summer event takes place in downtown Vancouver, attracting over 350,000 visitors.

 In recent years, TAIWANfest has taken a new direction with the Dialogues with Asia series, co-presenting a different Asian culture each year in a dialogue that results in a truly unique festival experience!
 Arts and cultures are alive, flowing through and around one another with the passage of time, and there’s no better example than TAIWANfest!

 International Pan-Asian Culinary Invitational (IPACI) – Fusion Cuisine at its Best!

 Asian cuisines are as diverse as the climates and environments of the expansive continent, ranging from rich seafood to crisp vegetarian, and everything in between.
 Food is perhaps the easiest (and most filling!) way to learn about culture, and the perfect example of cultural dialogues and exchange!

 Innovative fusion cuisines bring the world together on a plate, and each dish is the story of centuries or millennia of growth.
 IPACI is the chance to explore the world’s cultures through a culinary lens as these chefs from Asia demonstrate the art of this fiery cuisine!